 Mission: to teach middle-school girls & young women to discover their self-worth, and harness the power of media for positive change

-HOW WE’RE FIXING THE PROBLEM: MEDIAGIRLS is a non-profit that boosts the self-worth of girls and young women by teaching them to analyze and reject sexist media messaging, know their true self worth, and harness the power of media for positive social change.
+HOW WE’RE FIXING THE PROBLEM: MEDIAGIRLS is a non-profit that boosts the self-worth of girls and young women by teaching them to analyze and reject sexist media messaging, know their true self-worth, and harness the power of media for positive social change.
 In giving girls these tools, MEDIAGIRLS stands at the forefront of a girl-powered revolution to make over the media through challenging the status quo and creating empowering content for girls and young women everywhere.
 We focus on social media platforms, like Instagram and Twitter, because girls dominate this world in numbers, and can make immediate change.
+Meet our team.

 - MULTI-WEEK PROGRAM IN SCHOOL OR AFTERSCHOOL: We provide 8-, 10- or 16-week programming, taught by female college Mentors in Boston, who we recruit and train.
 In Part 1, participants learn to think critically about media’s influence on girls, define their self-worth, and create empowering content using social media.
 In Part 2, participants create, launch and promote an eight-week social-media campaign using Instagram and YouTube designed to empower girls on a topic of their choice.

 - PARENT WORKSHOPS: In our 90-min workshop, we help parents and educators understand the complicated world of girls and social media, and provide a concrete road map with strategies for making their favorite apps healthier and more positive for girls.